joancasanelles/Wildbee_diversity_CH/README.md

 This repository contains the scripts for the figures in the paper "*Wild bee taxonomic and functional metrics reveal a spatial mismatch between α- and ß-diversity in Switzerland*" in Conservation Biology.

+Authors: Bertrand Fournier & Joan Casanelles-Abella

 ## Data

+To run the scripts, download the necessary data.
 The data can be found in the repository [envidat](www.envidat.ch) under the following doi: <https://www.doi.org/10.16904/envidat.337>

 The data includes the following:

--   The calculated community-level metrics (the responses) used in the paper:
+-   The calculated community-level metrics (the responses) used in the paper per plot:

     -   **Alpha taxonomic community metrics: s**pecies richness and Shannon diversity